A few months ago, we took a road trip with our kids.

 Do you want to pack the kids in the car in their pj’s and drive at night while they sleep?
 We’ve done that before, and it can work (just make sure to stop when you are tired and get enough rest).

 Or, would you prefer to go to bed early the night before and get everyone up at the crack of dawn, to get a head start on your driving?

 Consider different starting times and choose the one that would work best for your family and your travel plans.

 ⇒ Plan out your stopping points.

-It would be foolish to try and attempt an extremely long drive without a plan regarding when and where to stop.
+It would be foolish to try and attempt an extremely long road trip with kids without having a plan regarding when and where to stop.